Grants and Funding

 Please download the support document to help you complete your application Creative Communities Scheme (CCS) Application Guide 276 Kb

-Applications must be made on the Creative New Zealand Communities Scheme Application form and submitted prior to the closing date of the funding round in order to be considered.
+Applications must be made on the Creative Communities Scheme (CCS) Application Form 518 kB, and submitted prior to the closing date of the funding round in order to be considered.
 At the end of the project an Accountability Form must be completed.
 Council will treat all applications as confidential.

 Applications for funding must be submitted in writing and please ensure that: